 Best Parenting Book For Discipline Management

-10. No-Drama Discipline, by Dr Tina Payne Bryson and Dr Daniel J Siegel - Amazon
+No-Drama Discipline, By Dr Tina Payne Bryson And Dr Daniel J Siegel - Amazon

 From the authors of the bestselling 'The Whole Brain Child' comes this book, a guide to the necessary evil of disciplining kids.
 Building on research that provides insight into children's brains, and how to discipline kids in a way that still ensures their optimal development, this is a compassionate theory that advocates a 'relational' approach - one that's keen on relationship building and respect, and less enthusiastic about drama or conflict.
 Siegel and Payne Bryson outline how these strategies, which are conveyed in clear, practical formats, help to create connections in your child's brain that build emotional and social skills whilst strengthening your relationship with them.